Porsha Williams Makes Fun Of Fiancé Dennis McKinley’s Clothes In Preview From Spin-Off Show

 “A lot of people think that C-sections are easy — an easier way to give birth…It was difficult,” she said.

 She also revealed that breastfeeding has been a challenge since her body did not develop enough milk during her pregnancy.
-Before she gave birth, Porsha thought that feeding her daughter formula instead of breastmilk would have been an easy decision but is now finding that it isn’t that simple now that her baby is here.
+Before she gave birth, Porsha thought that feeding her daughter formula instead of breastmilk would have been an easy decision, but is now finding that it isn’t that simple now that her baby is here.

 Despite all of these hiccups, Porsha told People that she’s excited about being a mom and that her baby is everything she ever wished for.

-Porsha’s Having A Baby premieres on Sunday, April 28, on Bravo!
+Porsha’s Having A Baby premieres on Sunday, April 28, on Bravo.